t-puetz/grocery-manager-go/README.md

 # grocery-manager-go
 Grocery manager server written in Go

-The webserver will start at port 8080 by default when no --port flag <port number> was provided.
+The webserver will start at port 8080 by default when no --port flag <port number> is provided.

 Usage: